jonnenauha/DropN900/readme.txt

 Current capabilities
 ====================

-- In app web authentication, you only give your password to the dropbox website, the DropN900 app will never see it or store it.
+- Web authentication to dropbox, you only give your password to the dropbox website, the DropN900 app will never see it or store it.
 An OAuth access token is stored and reused so the user wont have to authenticate on every session.